Pride in London: Response to the Orlando nightclub shooting (2016)

-2016 – #NoFilter

-In 2016, the festival ran for over two weeks, from 10 June to 26 June with the parade being on 25 June.
-In 2016, the parade route changed, starting from Portland Place and then heading down through Regent Street, Oxford Circus, Waterloo Place, Trafalgar Square and then dispersing in Whitehall.
-Up to one million people were expected to attend and the parade consisted over nearly 300 groups.

 There was heightened security put in place for this event as the Orlando nightclub shooting had occurred earlier in the month.
 Following the attack, Pride in London reported a surge in support and said "it will be a celebration and commemoration.
 So many people have got in touch to say that they want to show their support after Orlando."
 A minute's silence was observed in remembrance.
+Up to one million people were expected to attend and the parade consisted over nearly 300 groups.